 There are also some belts that are designed to be used as tourniquets.
 These have innovative ways to allow you to tighten the belt all the way to the end.

 What to consider when you’re choosing an EDC tourniquet:

 - Where you intend to carry it.

 The best EDC tourniquet is the SWAT-T Tourniquet.
 It’s small enough to stick in a pocket at 4″ x 2.5″ x .5″ and only 4 oz.
 It also flexes so it doesn’t poke you in the leg like some other tourniquets do when you sit down.

 It also has other things going for it.
 The instructions are written right on the tourniquet itself so in case you forget how to use it under stress, you can just read it.
 There are also markings on it to let you know exactly how tight it needs to be without being too tight.

 You can also use it to hold splinting materials and cold packs in place.
 It’s even long enough to use as a sling for an arm if you need to.
-It also works great on pets and children.
+It also works great for pets and children.